Web Style and Writing Guide

 - Images on the page should be in .jpg or .png format, and have a maximum width of 800px and a maximum file size of about 100kb.

 - Nearly all content should go directly onto web pages.
 Forms should be built using Office 365 forms or Etrieve.
 Newsletters should be designed in Microsoft Sway.
 All meeting minutes and agendas should be posted to Board Docs.
 If you're considering using a PDF on your website, please consult your web developer as there may be a more appropriate technology.

 - Microsoft Word, Excel, and Powerpoint files are never appropriate for the web.

-- Links to PDF files and offsite links (links that point to pages not on mjc.edu) should
+- Links to documents and offsite links (links that point to pages not on mjc.edu) should

 use the "Open in new window (_blank)" option in the Target pull-down menu.

 - All web pages require a .pcf file extension.